 Pride Week at the U is an annual event honoring LGBTQIA+ histories, cultures, and lives!
 Join us for this week-long series of events to learn, celebrate, and be inspired.
 Pride Week is planned by a volunteer committee of students, faculty, and staff collaborating across the university.
-All are welcome to get involved and to participate in Pride Week events!
+All are welcome to get involved and participate in Pride Week events!

 Queeroes: Reclaiming HeroPride Week 2019 highlighted queeroes in modern-day, who are taking a stand against bigotry and discrimination.
 This year’s theme, “Queeroes: Reclaiming Hero” recognized the hero in all of us – especially the heroic efforts exerted by each LGBTQIA+ person as they live their lives every day.